 To qualify for the bachelor's degree in baking and pastry arts, students must be in good standing at the college and complete a total of 123 credits.
 Students also need to maintain a grade point average of at least 2.0 to complete the bachelor's degree program.
 Students may be eligible to receive up to 60 credits toward their degree for prior course work, certain examinations, military experience, and/or life achievement.
 CIA associate degree graduates with eligible transfer credits from other institutions must also complete at least one semester beyond the associate degree.
-Full-time students transferring the minimum of 30 credits can complete the program in 32 months.
+Full-time students transferring a minimum of 30 credits can complete the program in 32 months.

 In this program, students can complete their bachelor's degree while gaining a deep knowledge of the foodservice and hospitality industries.
 The bachelor's degree program in baking and pastry arts provides an in-depth view of advanced baking and pastry taught by seasoned veterans, business owners, master bakers and pastry chefs, wine experts, managers, and maître d's.
 Students will practice the rigor of organization that enables great leaders, bakers, and pastry chefs.
-They will be able to use this baking and pastry vocabulary and skill to communicate globally about flavor, food safety, health and wellness, sustainability and, most important, the joys of achieving great flavors through excellent techniques.
+They will be able to use this baking and pastry vocabulary and skill to communicate globally about flavor, food safety, health and wellness, sustainability and, most importantly, the joys of achieving great flavors through excellent techniques.

-- Students will demonstrate skill in baking and pastry methods and techniques, product knowledge, and food handling and organization. - Students will practice sanitation and safety skills and will demonstrate the ability to use tools and equipment effectively. - Students will also demonstrate critical thinking skills and strong foundations for lifelong learning.
+- Students will demonstrate skill in baking and pastry methods and techniques, product knowledge, and food handling and organization. - Students will practice sanitation and safety skills and will demonstrate the ability to use tools and equipment effectively. - Students will apply basic management principles, and practice service techniques and use of service equipment. - Students will also demonstrate critical thinking, foundations for lifelong learning, information literacy, problem solving, and quantitative literacy.